drkz4ck/Xenoblade-2-Balance-Mod-/README.md

 - Rex, Nia and Tora Driver arts have all been set back to lv.1
 - Mórag and Zeke driver arts have all been set to lv.2 and 3 respectively (Might change this to lv.1 and replace it with some WP to compensate)
 - WP for all weapons of all characters has been set back to 0;
-- 2x WP Gain (Up to debate.
-Maybe more is better, because we have so many weapons now)
 - Rex, Nia and Tora Driver Charts has been Reset
 - Mòrag and Zeke Driver Overt Affinity charts have 2 rows and 3 rows complete, respectively (Might change this to some SP to compensate)
 - All ideas back at level 1; no elemental bonus damage from the get go!
 - All drivers have 2 item pouches and 3 accessory slots

 ## Game Mechanics Modifications
-### Weapon Changes
+- Battle revenue
+  - [ ] **2x WP Gain;** Exact quantity up to debate.
+Maybe more would be better, because we have so many weapons now
+  - [ ] **2x SP Gain;** Exact quantity up to debate.
+Player needs to have chance to fill both Overt and Hidden Driver Affinity Charts throughout the main campaign
+  - [ ] **1/2x Gold Gain;** Exact quantity up to debate.
+So you can't just buy your way out of difficulty, specaily in early game
+- [ ] **Store Deeds are more expensive;** Exact quantity up to debate.
+That way you might need to make a choice between buying deeds or pouch items and core chips
+- [ ] **Weapon Changes;** For more details, check the [Weapon Section](https://github.com/drkz4ck/Xenoblade-2-Balance-Mod-/blob/main/WeaponDetails.md)
   - Shield Hammers
   - Twin Rings
   - Catalyst Scimitar
   - Drill Shield
   - Mecha Arms
   - Dual Scythes
   - BitBalls (in the works)
   - Decimation Cannon

-For more details, check the [Weapon Section](https://github.com/drkz4ck/Xenoblade-2-Balance-Mod-/blob/main/WeaponDetails.md)
+- [ ] **Blade pull chances normalized accross all 5 Groups**
+- [ ] **Blade pull chance are less insane**; I'm looking at you, Kos-Mos!
+But the more broken a blade is, the harder it is to pull
+- Still unsure what to do about pity blades

 ### Blades
 These are listed roughly from worst to best according to the "Official Community Blade Tier List" videos in [this playlist](https://www.youtube.com/playlist?list=PLxTTNkdGoNpoFeHTkje_172d7mNYg7-y-)